kabaehr/kabaehr.github.io/_posts/2017-04-23-deploying-a-node.js-graphql-api-to-azure.md

 <span class="dropcap">G</span>raphQL is a very trending topic at the moment.
 Next to Facebook who developed GraphQL, also <a href="https://githubengineering.com/the-github-graphql-api/
 " title="link to announcement"> Github announced</a> to change their API´s from REST to GraphQL.
-This adoption indicates, that the topic might be important in the future.
-So I decided to take a deeper look at the whole topic.
+This adoption might convince more and more companies to trust in GraphQL for building their API´s.
+A good time to take a deeper look at the whole topic.

 I played a bit with GraphQL and wanted to deploy it somewhere so I can consume my API from a demo application.
 I already deployed some REST API´s to Azure, therefore I wanted to publish my GraphQL API in the same manner.
 This post is a summarization of my attempts and the explanation how you can create a simple GraphQL API and deploy it to Azure like i did.